Wh1isper/Wh1isper/README.md

 ---
 ### About me

-One-year experienice.
 Graduated from Harbin Institute of Technology.
 Work on interactive computing tools and big data components.

 Contribute to Jupyter Project in free time.

 Language: Python, C++